mafintosh/dns-socket/README.md

 - `retries` *Number*: Number of total query attempts made during `timeout`.
 Default: 5.
 - `socket` *Object*: A custom dgram socket.
 Default: A `'udp4'` socket.
 - `timeout` *Number*: Total timeout in milliseconds after which a `'timeout'` event is emitted.
 Default: 7500.
+- `maxQueries` *Number*: Each request has an id, this is stored as static sized array. maxQueries is the size of this array, limiting the max number of inflight requests.
+Default: 10000.
+- `maxRedirects` *Number*: If you query for a single `A` record and get back `CNAME`, the lib will try to follow the chain and resolve the `CNAME` to A. The maximum number of steps is defined by the `maxRedirects`.
+Default: 0
+- `timeoutChecks` *Number*: Timeouts are checked each `timeoutChecks` ms, for large number of parallel request, you might want to increase this number.
+Default: `timeout` / 10

 #### `socket.on('query', query, port, host)`